NicholasSynovic/Free-CS-Education/source/websites.rst

 	*	-	NET Tutorials
 		-	https://net-tutorials.com/
 		-	We are hosting a wide range of tutorials for various programming languages and frameworks.
-		-	Tutorials, Education, .NET
+		-	Tutorials, Education

 	*	-	Complete C# Tutorials
 		-	https://www.completecsharptutorial.com/
 		-	This is Free Tutorial Website which teaches you C# Programming, ASP.NET, ASP.NET Core, MVC, Entity Framework, Razor Syntax, ADO.NET, SQL and many more components of DotNet Framework.
-		-	Tutorials, Education, C#, ASP.NET, ASP.NET Core, MVC, Entity Framework, Razor Syntax, ADO.NET, SQL
+		-	Tutorials, Education

 	*	-	Advent of Code
 		-	https://adventofcode.com/